 In view of the ambiguity of the first record's status, it may be worth mentioning the next record - members from the Botanical Society of London in 1839, 'about the middle of the Sandy Hill leading from Woolwich to Plumstead Common... found in the hedge-banks on the left a small plot of Erysimum Cheiranthoides, a plant whose foliage and flowers rival each other in elegance'30.
-These references aside, Hanbury and Marshall cited no printed sources, but gave a scattering of records from contributors to their Flora of Kent across the county, and vc 15and 16
+These references aside, Hanbury and Marshall cited no printed sources, but gave a scattering of records from contributors to their Flora of Kent across the county, and referred to the species as a rather rare colonist, growing on cultivated and waste ground, chiefly on a sandy soil.
+The lack of

-28 George M. Arnold (1883).
+George M. Arnold (1883).
 Robert Pocock, the Gravesend historian, naturalist, antiquarian, botanist, and printer.
 Thanks are due to Malcolm Jennings and Pauline Heathcote for helping to unravel the position.